csimms3/ProductManagementSystem/README.md

 ## User Stories
 - As a user, I want to be able to create a new product and add this product to the catalogue
 - As a user, I want to be able to browse the catalogue (view all products)
-- As a user, I want to be able to search for a product by name and by product number
+- As a user, I want to be able to search for a product by product number
 - As a user, I want to be able to process sales, updating stock numbers in doing so